Adriann77/GPTQuizBuilder/readme.md

 - **Duration Control:** Set the duration of the quiz according to your preference.
 - **Difficulty Level:** Adjust the difficulty level of the quiz.
 - **Feedback:** Receive feedback and explanations for answers to enhance understanding.
-- **Quiz Statistics:** Track performance and progress over time.
 - **Question Bank:** Maintain a repository of unanswered questions for revision.
 - **Translation:** Change the language of the interface between English and Polish.
+- **Tutorial Page:** Add a page with step-by-step instructions on how to use the application and the best practices for learning with it.

 ## Future Enhancements

-- **Tutorial Page:** Add a page with step-by-step instructions on how to use the application and the best practices for learning with it.
 - **User Authentication:** Implement a login system for users.
-- **Top QuizMasters:** Recognize top performers based on their quiz scores.

 ## Contributing